nopSolutions/nopCommerce-Docs/en/developer/design/new-theme.md

     ![step-6](_static/new-theme/new-theme-step-6.jpg)

-1. Change the current / existing theme name with your new theme name "MyFirstTheme"
+1. Change the current/existing theme name with your new theme name "MyFirstTheme"

     ![step-7](_static/new-theme/new-theme-step-7.jpg)

-1. Now, inside your new theme folder **"MyFirstTheme" → Content → Images** add your new images in "images" directory and start updating / customizing your `style.css` according to your requirements.
+1. Now, inside your new theme folder **"MyFirstTheme" → Content → Images** add your new images in the "images" directory and start updating/customizing your `style.css` according to your requirements.

-    If you would like to test the changes → Go to Admin section → Apply your new theme → Save change and preview your public store.
+    If you would like to test the changes → Go to the Admin section → Apply your new theme → Save the change and preview your public store.

     ![step-8](_static/new-theme/new-theme-step-8.jpg)